That was my dream ever since

 On Jun 23, 2008 was the great day when we met in Maehrigen in front of the “Stephanskirche” in Maehringen.
 My class mate, Ludwig Kemmler and his wife Inge were our tour guides through the church and Inge even played some music for us on the organ, creating some special moments for Linda.

 Naturally we also went up to the bell tower to show the old bells which already were in service when Johann Adam and his family were still living in Maehringen.
-It’s always a very special and emotional moment when people become aware we can here the sound of the bells as our ancestors did centuries ago.
+It’s always a very special and emotional moment when people become aware we can hear the sound of the bells as our ancestors did centuries ago.
 You can listen to the bells visiting the page of Maehringen.

-together with the Major of the city of Kusterdingen, Dr. Soltau, who welcomed our guests on behalf of the city, we made a tour to some of the scenic places in Kusterdingen like the Klosterhof and the old City Hall.
+Together with the Major of the city of Kusterdingen, Dr. Soltau, who welcomed our guests on behalf of the city, we made a tour to some of the scenic places in Kusterdingen like the Klosterhof and the old City Hall.

 During the interview with the local press Linda told us that the is still cooking some Swabian dishes like the rivel soup and the pot pie.
 There was a large report in the local newspaper Reutlinger Generalanzeiger from Jun 30, 2008 with the headline “Das war schon immer mein Traum“ (That was my dream ever since).